felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 By comparing the difference between `staleTime` and `initialDataUpdatedAt` the query knows if the initial data is fresh or not and needs to be revalidated.

-***Another option is to pass a function as the initial data to the query***.
+Another option is to pass a function as the initial data to the query.
 The function is going to be executed only once when the query is initialized.

 ```ts
 const result = useQuery({